 Most Indiana counties have at least one local preservation organization or historical society for a total of about 115 groups statewide with thousands of members.
 Some organizations focus on one individual resource such as a historic home, or a class of resources such as covered bridges, while other organizations focus on local history and genealogy, or historic resources throughout the city or county.
 Together, these organizations serve as grassroots advocates for the preservation of cultural resources throughout Indiana, and can be effective vehicles for influencing local level planning and policy relating to cultural and historic resources.

 Main Street Communities

 Over 160 communities in Indiana participate in the Indiana Main Street program, which is more than in any other state.
-These local organizations are vehicles for local economic development and preservation efforts, and a number of them have participated in the DHPA’s grants programs.
+These local organizations are vehicles for local economic development and preservation efforts, and a number of them have participated in the division's grants programs.
 These communities understand that economic revitalization and preservation success is measured by incremental changes in their downtown areas.
-(For more information, refer to the Indiana Department of Commerce above.)

 Universities with Related Programs (Archaeology / Anthropology / Public History / Preservation)